jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/formating.JPG)

-when this cell is run without errors we have formated all of the data into pandas dataframe and is ready to be displayed by simply calling it into a new cell.
+when this cell is run without errors we have formatted all of the data into pandas dataframe and is ready to be displayed by simply calling it into a new cell.

 ```
 df